 - Farscape: Stark, who unlike most examples was not so much a cosmic entity as just some random guy that for mostly unexplored reasons had the talent of being able to help people cross over.

 - Well, he is a kind of cosmic entity, as members of his species are actually energy beings who simply manifest in humanoid form.
 He is capable of releasing some of that energy, which is what helps people move on.
 Stark is a little off-his-rocker, so even that basic explanation was all anyone was ever able to get out of him.

 - Kingdom Hospital had Antubis, a giant anteater.
 The final episode reveals he's actually Anubis, having adopted his present form when Mary Jensen misheard his name during their first meeting.
 Apparently, he just decided to run with it.

 - Reapers from Supernatural.

 - Reapers take this a step beyond being mere guides.
 Without a reaper present, it is impossible to die at all.

-- Hindu: Yama, the Lord Of Death and Justice.
-Also exists in Buddhism, but there it's sometimes a title held by multiple entities.
+- Hindu: The Yamadoots, who serve Yama, the Lord Of Death and Justice.

 - You had to find your own way through the desert of death to be judged.
 Prayers, spellscrolls and various items put into your grave would help you on this journey.
 Oh, and you had to be mummified, if you didn't want to take the journey as a rotting corpse, and probably never reach your destination.